PART 1. 1952-1959. FRANCE/MILWAUKEE

 OCT 1976 – OCT 1979

 Since I enjoyed flying airplanes so much, and I was now advanced enough to fly solo, I decided to go in the military to learn about helicopters and later perhaps fly them.
 Yes, I wanted to fly; but I was always mechanically inclined and couldn’t resist finding out what made a jet turbine tic?
-So I joined Army aviation as a Crewchief on Huey helicopters.
+It always fascinated me how such a small package as a jet turbine put out so much HorsePower?
+So I joined Army aviation as a Crewchief on Huey helicopters to find out!

 It would be physically demanding, psychologically intimidating, and quite frankly, it scared the hell out of me; but I’ve always been about stepping out of my comfort zone and pushing the envelope.
 And yes, I would be flying in planes and helicopters all day long.